turnhead/thirdTest/README.md

 # thirdTest
-Creating branch is quick also easy merge by fase forward merge by no fast github
+reating branch is quick also easy merge by fase forward merge by no fast github